ubuntu/ubuntu-project-docs/docs/reference/exception-SnapcraftUpdates.rst

    -  each change must be reviewed and approved by at least one ubuntu-core developer before landing into the master branch.
    -  each change must be fully tested at the unit level.
-   -  each change affecting the user interface or file format must have an automated integration test.
+   -  each change affecting the user interface (cli or others) or file format must have an automated integration test.
-   -  each new feature must have an example that can be build, installed and executed as a snap.
+   -  each new feature must have an example that can be built, installed and executed as a snap.
    -  all the unit, integration and examples tests must pass in all the supported architectures.
 They are executed for one arch before the